noorkhokhar99/Project_ideas/README.md

 Project Idea | Motion detection using Background Subtraction Techniques

 Project Idea | (Optimization of Object-Based Image Analysis with Super-Pixel for Land Cover Mapping)

+Make Notepad using Tkinter

+Color game using Tkinter in Python

+Python | Message Encode-Decode using Tkinter

+XML parsing in Python

+Desktop Notifier in Python

+Hangman Game in Python

+Junk File Organizer in Python

+Browser Automation Using Selenium

+Tracking bird migration using Python-3

+Twitter Sentiment Analysis using Python

+Image Classifier using CNN

+Implementing Photomosaics

+Working with Images in Python

+OpenCV Python Program to blur an image

+Opencv Python program for Face Detection

+Cartooning an Image using OpenCV – Python

+OpenCV Python Program to analyze an image using Histogram

+OpenCV Python program for Vehicle detection in a Video frame

+DNA to Protein in Python 3

+Viruses – From Newbie to pro

+Handling Ajax request in Django

+Working with zip files in Python

+Morse Code Translator In Python

+Simple Chat Room using Python

+Creating a Proxy Webserver in Python | Set 1

+Creating a Proxy Webserver in Python | Set 2

+Project Idea | Audio to Sign Language Translator

+Understanding Code Reuse and Modularity in Python 3

+Multi-Messenger : A python project, messaging via Terminal

+Movie recommendation based on emotion in Python

+Implementing Web Scraping in Python with BeautifulSoup

+Computer Vision module application for finding a target in a live camera